fabiograsso/WIC-Lab-Milan-202312/002-active-directory.md

 5. Enter the *AD Username* and *AD Password* for a user in your Active Directory.
-The username must be the User Principal Name (UPN), e.g. emily.boone@oktaice.local, because that is what was configured.
+The username must be the Email, e.g. emily.boone@oktaice.com, because that is what was configured.

+    > Note: Password for all Active Directory users is   **`Tra!nme4321`**

 6. Click **Authenticate**.